Site feature providing more detailed description, photos and other information for the butterfly observer

 From the car park take the track running due west.
 I use the word 'track' here rather loosely since there are actually two parallel tracks, the main one and a subsidiary one, with a wide, thick hedgerow between them.
 Along the main track there are occasional trees or groups of trees, including a few ash trees which are especially favoured by Brown Hairstreaks.
 They spend most of their time here, just perched on a leaf, feeding on aphid honeydew or on sap around the buds, occasionally flitting around the boughs, usually well above eye level.
 The ash trees are also usually where mating occurs.
 Waiting patiently below one of these ash trees will often produce a few sightings of Brown Hairstreak activity, although they do occasionally use other trees as perches.
 On the other hand, the subsidiary parallel track, which branches left from the main track after ~ 300m, provides a better chance of seeing individual hairstreaks low down (well the odd one if you are lucky!) especially towards its far end, close to where it re-joins the main track.

-Continuing on up the main track, one reaches a T junction, notably with a tall ash tree at the junction, overlooking an area of scrub, again with plenty of blackthorn and brambles.
+Returning to the main track, continue along it until you reach a T junction, notably with a tall ash tree at the junction, overlooking an area of scrub.
 This scrub area (shown in the top photo and location arrowed here) is a good place to search for nectaring Brown Hairstreaks or egg laying females.
 In addition to common species, Dingy Skipper (in spring), Adonis Blue, Chalkhill Blue and Dark Green Fritillary are sometimes recorded here, but in low numbers and not every year, suggesting their breeding sites are in closeby areas of Salisbury Plain.
 Brown Argus on the other hand do appear to breed here in small numbers.

 Photo 2 - Hedgerow Along The County Boundary Has Been Very Productive For Brown Hairstreak